AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

   - Extra care must be taken when storing data in the `additional_data` column to avoid triggering serialization or un-serialization operations that could break the code by creating  invalid JSON or causing read errors during runtime.

-  - These fields should be clearly declared in the code, so a developer can easily find them.
+  - These fields must be clearly declared in the code, so a developer can easily find them.

   - Other issues that can occur, for example, with some native PHP functions if you do not use [!DNL Adobe Commerce] wrapper methods provided by the core application.